What is osteochondritis dissecans (OCD)?

-At the Sports Medicine Program for Young Athletes at Children’s Hospital Colorado, there are many treatments for OCD.
+In our Sports Medicine Center, there are many treatments for OCD.
 In patients who are still growing, we treat mild OCDs with rest and a recommendation to decrease running, jumping and throwing activities.
-Activities can be resumed gradually once symptoms are resolved and there is evidence of healing on x-rays.
+Activities can be resumed gradually once symptoms are resolved and there is evidence of healing on X-rays.
 Mild OCDs have a good chance of healing without surgery and pose minimal risk for arthritis.

 Recovery time from surgery ranges from 12 weeks for the arthroscopic procedures to six months for the more invasive techniques.

 Acute cartilage injury, if diagnosed early, can sometimes be treated by repairing the torn cartilage piece.
 More complicated defects and injuries are treated by the more advanced surgical techniques for cartilage restoration.

 Learn why parents choose our Sports Medicine Center for the treatment of OCD and cartilage injuries.

 Patient ratings and reviews are not available